Vintage Halloween Catalogs

 As indicated The Halloween Retrospect, Volume 1 has a rewritten version of “Timeline for Witches” that expands the catalog references used in the date timelines for certain witch decorations (one from the U.S. by Beistle, with another from Germany).

-Here is a link to more website info about The Halloween Retrospect, Volume 1 (a new research-based guide on the vintage market of Halloween collectibles) and here is the link to purchase a copy via Etsy checkout.
+Here is a link to the Publications page for more info about The Halloween Retrospect (and its latest research-based guides on the vintage market of Halloween collectibles).
+Also, here is an offsite link to purchase a copy via Etsy checkout.

 Follow THR on Instagram @halloweenretrospecs